kanishk-jain-01/EventSnap/memory-bank/systemPatterns.md

 // Navigation structure evolution interface NavigationEvolution {
   legacy: {
-    homeScreen: 'Removed - replaced with EventFeedScreen'
+    homeScreen: 'Removed - replaced with EventFeedScreen';
-    mainTabs: 'Updated to use EventFeedScreen instead of HomeScreen'
+    mainTabs: 'Updated to use EventFeedScreen instead of HomeScreen';
-    tabLabel: 'Changed from "Stories" to "Feed"'
+    tabLabel: 'Changed from "Stories" to "Feed"';
-  }
+  };

   modern: {
-    eventTabs: 'New EventTabNavigator for event-scoped navigation'
+    eventTabs: 'New EventTabNavigator for event-scoped navigation';
-    integration: 'Seamless theme consistency throughout'
+    integration: 'Seamless theme consistency throughout';
-    future: 'Ready for AI Assistant implementation in Phase 3.0' }
+    future: 'Ready for AI Assistant implementation in Phase 3.0';
+  };
 }
 ```